Nothing is more important than putting people to work.

-Temporary employment has been called the one bright spot of the employment landscape over the last couple of years.
-From January 2009 through December 2012, the number of people employed in the "temporary help services industry" – seasonally adjusted – has increased nearly 30%.
+Temporary employment has been called the one bright spot of the employment landscape over the last few years.
+The number of people employed in the “temporary help services industry” – seasonally adjusted – has increased nearly 30%.
 This compares to a growth rate of 10% for all private sector jobs.
 Temporary employment is expected to keep growing at a high rate as many companies realize the many benefits of utilizing a temporary workforce.

 One of these benefits is the need for flexibility as employers gauge this slow economic recovery and the impact the Affordable Care Act, payroll tax hikes, unemployment taxes and workers compensation changes will have.
 However, temporary employment can be an excellent solution for workers.
 It gives them the ability to deal with other interests and concerns – elder or childcare issues, school schedules and simply life.

 Temporary work can also be an excellent way to secure an offer for full-time employment over the long term and to maintain relevancy in the working world in the short term.
 In fact, the American Staffing Association (ASA) reports that as many as 18% of temporary positions are converted to full-time jobs annually.

 “Temping” is a powerful tool that you can leverage in your search for full-time employment.
 But what makes a good temporary employee?
 Here are some tips on how to make yourself more marketable as a temporary worker:

 - Do not think of yourself as “less important” than a full time employee – Temporary workers should not think of themselves as second-class citizens, and they should not slack off and not do their best work.
 In fact, the opposite is true.
 This is your chance to shine and show what you really can do.
 No one should be able to guess from the quality of work done that you are temporary.